ClassicUO/classicuo-web/site/shard-owners/faq.md

 ## Will ClassicUO Web be open-source?

-We do not have plans to open-source the web client at this time.
+While the [desktop ClassicUO client](https://github.com/ClassicUO/ClassicUO) will always be open-source, we do not have plans to open-source the web client at this time.

 There are several reasons for this decision: